 More than 75% of Uganda's population is less than 30 years old

-To establish a network of young people who are empowered to lead conversations about mental health in Uganda and beyond.
+Create a network of young people who are empowered to lead unashamed conversations about mental health everywhere in Uganda.

 At the core of everything we do, we are: